 Thursday .
 Treat of the week was lunch with Antonia Fraser who has recently been made a Companion of Honour by Her Majesty The Queen.
 I said that it was a pity that Harold wasn’t here to see this, and she replied that she didn’t think Harold would care but her mother would have.
 I wish my mother could have seen Money Stuff.

 Antonia was looking very pretty in mauve, an Edwardian colour that has fallen out of fashion, but it was very flattering.
 We talked about what authors generally talk about: agents, tours, publishers.
 But also online publicity, which is just as important these days.

 Friday.
 Worked with Caroline Shott, Chair of the Learning Skills Foundation.
 The Foundation is working to introduce teachers to scientists who are making discoveries in the brain.
 Neuroscientists can work with teachers to look at ways to make learning better geared to their needs.
 It sound boring but it explains why teenagers – previously normal human beings – can’t get up before 11am.

 I’ve booked my yearly trip to The Abbey in Penzance, run by international beauty Jean Shrimpton.
-She has exquisite taste and the hotel is beautiful with views of Penzance Harbour on one side, and the garden with its privet hedges on the other.
+She has exquisite taste and the hotel is beautiful with views of Penzance Harbour on one side, and the blue walled garden with its privet hedges on the other.

 Also visited Sophie Conran’s charming new website.
 I see Sophie as a more-sophisticated Cath Kidston with good taste – I ordered some raspberry linen napkins, knowing that they would be the right shade of raspberry.
 (My connection with Sophie is that she’s the half-sister of my sons, Sebastian and Jasper.)